yaseminozkut/Team28---Make-Football-Great-Again---MFGA/README.md

 # User Documentation
 ## How to install and run the software
 There isn't any installation neeeded for accessing the website.
-You can simply access the website by this link xxxx.
+You can simply access the website by this link https://mfga.herokuapp.com/.

 ## How to report a bug
 If you spot a bug and want to inform us about it.
 You can go to the issues page in github and create a new issue.